sourcegraph/handbook/content/departments/talent/process/types_of_interviews.md

 ### Take Home & Live Interview with a Customer Engineer

 For this interview we want to give candidates an opportunity to learn about our product and assess your capabilities working in the developer tooling ecosystem!
-Sourcegraph has a public version of our product available [here](https://sourcegraph.com/search) to let users get a sense of product capabilities - it’s connected to public GitHub repositories.
+Sourcegraph has a public version of our product available [here](https://sourcegraph.com/search) to let users get a sense of product capabilities—it’s connected to public GitHub repositories.
 We’ll use this instance to guide the project portion of the interview which will be conducted live, via Zoom, with a customer engineer on the team.

 There are two main concepts you should get familiar with in advance of the interview: